hivenetes/bots/README.md

     cp tilt-resources/local/tilt_config_local.json tilt_config.json
     ```

-* Start tilt:
+* Start Tilt:

     ```bash
      tilt up
      # Open the UI on a browser at http://localhost:10350/
      ```

-* Once the development is done, stop tilt
+* Once the development is done, stop Tilt

     ```bash
     # Cleans up all the resources specified in the Tiltfile